Reviewing Bain Capital Specialty Finance (BCSF) and Its Rivals

 |2.10

-Bain Capital Specialty Finance currently has a consensus price target of $12.67, suggesting a potential upside of 72.81%.
+Bain Capital Specialty Finance currently has a consensus price target of $12.67, suggesting a potential upside of 64.50%.
 As a group, “Holding & other investment offices” companies have a potential upside of 59.98%.
-Given Bain Capital Specialty Finance’s higher possible upside, equities research analysts plainly believe Bain Capital Specialty Finance is more favorable than its competitors.
+Given Bain Capital Specialty Finance’s higher possible upside, equities research analysts clearly believe Bain Capital Specialty Finance is more favorable than its competitors.

-Bain Capital Specialty Finance pays an annual dividend of $1.64 per share and has a dividend yield of 22.4%.
-Bain Capital Specialty Finance pays out 100.0% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-As a group, “Holding & other investment offices” companies pay a dividend yield of 20.2% and pay out 94.8% of their earnings in the form of a dividend.
-Bain Capital Specialty Finance has raised its dividend for 1 consecutive years.

 Bain Capital Specialty Finance has a beta of 1.79, meaning that its stock price is 79% more volatile than the S&P 500.
 Comparatively, Bain Capital Specialty Finance’s competitors have a beta of 0.35, meaning that their average stock price is 65% less volatile than the S&P 500.